Hamad55556/ESP32_Smart_AC_Controller/README.md

 - Design a PCB and print an enclosure so it doesn't live on a breadboard or perfboard forever
 - Add more temperature presets
 - Blynk scheduled automations

+ **Important Disclaimer**
+The ESP32 must have an active internet connection for this to work.
+The system relies on the Blynk IoT platform to bridge the connection between your phone and the microcontroller.
+It does not connect to your phone directly via Bluetooth or a local offline network.
+If the WiFi drops, remote control is temporarily disabled.